 African art > Dolls > Ashanti doll

-Akuaba doll statuettes (plural Akua'mma) are amulets used by Ashanti women to promote fertility.
-They are easily identifiable by their structure.
-Their circular head has a high forehead occupying the upper part, the lines usually appear in the lower third of the head.
-The latter is carried by a small cylindrical body whose arms develop at a right angle.
-The legs are absent, the trunk integrating directly into a slightly wider base.
+Used among the Ashanti and Fantis of Ghana, the Akuaba (plural Akua'mma) doll statuettes are amulets used by Ashanti women to promote fertility.
+They are easily identifiable because of their stylized appearance.
+Their flat, circular head has a high forehead occupying the upper part of the head, and the lines are usually drawn in the lower third of the head.
+A mark of beauty, the ringed neck also symbolizes prosperity.

 Watch the video